leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 provides the revolutionary action of real world application of leaderless organization which will be a part of the first steps in this process in realizing the alternative.

+I think it's rather strange how close the goals of Leaderlessness Research Club are to all of this just through the concept of leaderlessness.

 Related reads: